casact/FASLR/README.md

 # FASLR
 Free Actuarial System for Loss Reserving

-FASLR (fæzlɹ̩) is a Qt-based frontend for open-source loss reserving packages.
+FASLR (pronounced: [fazlur](https://en.wikipedia.org/wiki/Fazlur_Rahman_Khan)) is a Qt-based frontend for open-source loss reserving packages.
 Current plans are to support the [Chainladder](https://github.com/casact/chainladder-python) package.

 The actuarial methods and example data used in this project are derived from publicly available papers and data sources.
 The GUI is developed in Python using the open-source PyQt6 package.